 Pros and Cons of Ultrasonic Pest Control Devices:

 William D Fitzwater wrote a report titled, “Electromagnetic Repellers – Fact or Fiction?” which was then published by the University of Nebraska.
 It included 16 different tests and studies done on electromagnetic rodent repellents and their effects.

 They concluded that “There appears to exist a scientific basis for the belief that electromagnetic forces can change behavioral patterns of mammals.
 However, experimental support data are based on animals confined in higher intensity fields that seem possible with field units.”

-Victor Pest recommends using ultrasonic pest control units in combination with other methods.
+Victor Pest recommends using ultrasonic pest control plug-ins in combination with other methods.
 For example, secure access points into your home and remove any attractants like pet food.
-In addition, using traps or baits can help maximize your efforts…
+In addition, using traps or baits can help maximize the effectiveness…